f0rmat1k/bemy/README.md

 Command to be called after creating the file.
 There are two placeholders: 1) {{file-path}} to be replaced with relevant file path.
 2) {{line-number}} will be taken from {{cursor}} position of relevant template.
 Default command is `wstorm {{file-path}}:{{line-number}}`, so if you use webstorm you need to create CLI launcher at webstorm with same name (Tools / Create Command-line Lanucher).
 If u use old version of webstorm you can try to use `/Applications/WebStorm.app/Contents/MacOS/webide` for `editor-open-command`.

 #### `bem`
 Your BEM options.
 If you use own `separators` you must set right `allowed-name-symbols-regexp`.

+`debug` — to output various information.

 [travis-url]: http://travis-ci.org/f0rmat1k/bemy
 [travis-image]: http://img.shields.io/travis/f0rmat1k/bemy.svg?branch=master&style=flat